All-knowledge/pandemic_overview/README.md

 # Government Monitoring and Control
 ## Social Media
-### How to understand the ways Facebook filters, throttles and amplifies communications HERE
+### How to understand the ways Facebook filters, throttles and amplifies communications
-### How to understand the ways Twitter filters, throttles and amplifies communications HERE
+### How to understand the ways Twitter filters, throttles and amplifies communications
-### How to understand the ways Reddit filters, throttles and amplifies communications HERE
+### How to understand the ways Reddit filters, throttles and amplifies communications
 ## Person, identity, and location tracking
-### How does ad tracking and cookies work across the web HERE
+### How does ad tracking and cookies work across the web
 ## What are the all-encompassing data vacuums by Palantir and Oracle and Cambridge Analytica
 ### What is the Palantir dashboard and who in your local area is viewing it
 ### What was Cambridge Analytica - what is that whole scandal about?
-HERE

 # Current Events and their relationship to today's events
-### How to recognize typical Russian sabotage, cause confusion (Brexit etc) HERE
+### How to recognize typical Russian sabotage, cause confusion (Brexit etc)
-### How to understand Brexit HERE
+### How to understand Brexit
-### How to understand the Yellow Vests in France HERE
+### How to understand the Yellow Vests in France
-### How understand the anti-fracking protests by young people and indigenous peoples HERE
+### How understand the anti-fracking protests by young people and indigenous peoples
-### How to understand NAFTA North American Free Trade Agreement and fossil fuel's effect on sustainable mexican agriculture HERE
+### How to understand NAFTA North American Free Trade Agreement and fossil fuel's effect on sustainable mexican agriculture

 # Economics, Fossil Fuels, Pharma, Money, Power
 ## What are the economic effects of lockdowns
 ## How does the lockdowns help and encourage large business but destroy small business
-## What is the WEF World Economic Forum and Klaus Schwab HERE
+## What is the WEF World Economic Forum and Klaus Schwab
-### What is the WEF World Economic Forum and this proposed / planned Great Reset HERE
+### What is the WEF World Economic Forum and this proposed / planned Great Reset
 ### What is the WEF World Economic Forum event at Davos, who goes, anyone from my area?
 ### What is the WEF World Economic Forum relationship to vaccines
-### What is the WEF World Economic Forum relationship with Bill Gates HERE
+### What is the WEF World Economic Forum relationship with Bill Gates
-### What is the WEF World Economic Forum relationship with fossil fuels HERE
+### What is the WEF World Economic Forum relationship with fossil fuels

 # What is the role of local officials and public health in the lockdowns